 During the meeting, IT and Business Process Association of the Philippines consultant Raymond Lacdao presented the industry’s outlook, latest developments and new business prospects for foreign investors.
 Lacdao also consults for the Contact Center Association of the Philippines and Philippine Software Industry Association.

-The gathering offered great opportunities for business discussions and networking among 12 Singapore companies interested in the Philippines’ business process outsourcing space.
+The gathering offered a great opportunity for face-to-face business discussions and networking among 12 Singapore companies interested in the Philippines’ business process outsourcing space.
 Some of them expressed keen interest in exploring future partnerships with the Philippines for competitive IT-enabled services to support operations in Singapore and the region.

 “The goal is to consistently engage the Singapore business community by updating them of our latest offerings in high-growth industry sectors such as IT-BPM and helping them network with the right contacts from the Philippines.
 We hope that through the seminar, we were able to promote mutual business growth and further enhance collaboration between Philippines and Singapore,” said DTI-PTIC Commercial Counsellor Glenn Peñaranda.